A counterexample to the $\phi$-dimension conjecture: Computations for the Counterexample

 Throughout this section, we will omit direct sum symbols in our depictions of chain complexes.
-As is standard, for $i \in \{1,2,3,4\}$, we denote by $S_i,P_i \in \mods A$ the simple module supported at $i$ and its projective cover.
-We note that each of these eight modules is indecomposable and has endomorphism ring isomorphic to the ground field $K$.
+As is standard, for $i \in \{1,2,3,4\}$, we denote by $S_i,P_i \in \mathsf{mod} A$ the simple module supported at vertex $i$ and its projective cover.
+Each of these eight modules is indecomposable and has endomorphism ring isomorphic to the ground field $K$.
+With this notation, the minimal projective resolution of the simple module $S_3 \in \mathsf{mod} A$ is as follows, and the minimal projective resolution of $S_4$ is the same with all of the indices 3 and 4 interchanged.